‘Sublime’ - New York Times

 Film rights: emily@theartistspartnership.com

-Coming soon: Italian, German, Spanish, Ukrainian
+Coming soon: German, Spanish, Ukrainian

 ‘Like the script of an unwritten movie, voyeuristic, slick with 1970s decadence, glittering with shadows and unspoken sins, Olivia Laing’s The Silver Book is lush, intense, wildly evocative; subtly freighted with emotional power and sensuality, it is simply their best book yet’ – Philip Hoare